 What We Don’t Like

-• Stuff sack is not waterproof
+• The stuff sack is not waterproof

-• Definitely bulkier than down taking up more room in your backpack
+• Definitely bulkier than down, taking up more room in your backpack

 • Whilst we liked the central zip, it’s not to everyone’s taste